dgreisen/u2db/html-docs/high-level-api.rst

 Dealing with conflicts
 ----------------------

-Syncing a database can result in conflicts; if your user changes the same document in two different places and then syncs again, that document will be ''in conflict'', meaning that it has incompatible changes.
+Synchronizing a database can result in conflicts; if your user changes the same document in two different places and then syncs again, that document will be ''in conflict'', meaning that it has incompatible changes.
 If this is the case, ``doc.has_conflicts`` will be true, and put_doc to a conflicted doc will give